Cliff Boro: KidZui and Zui.com

 Boro cofounded KidZui (later Zui.com) in 2006 with Broadhead and Vignisson.
-The company markets free and paid versions of its Internet browser and search engine for children, 3–12.
+The company markets free and paid versions of its web browser and search engine for children, 3–12.
 The browser and search works by accessing an extensive collection of sites, catalogued under the leadership of editor-in-chief Deanne Kells, former editor-in-chief at LeapFrog.
 It does not block or filter sites like other child-oriented Internet control programs.

 Approximately 200 parents and teachers consult with the company to prescreen sites to permit children to access the Internet a safe, controlled manner.
 The browser provides a portal to 1.5 million pre-screened websites in 8,600 categories and millions of pages with age-appropriate content.
 The downloadable browser and search engine further divides webpages, videos and pictures by age category.
 KidZui launched the patented browser in spring 2008.

 The privately held company received a total of $18.4 million in funding over several years from First Round Capital, Mission Ventures, Emergence Capital Partners, the Scholastic Corporation and Maveron.

 Under Boro’s leadership, Zui inked distribution partnerships with Comcast, Best Buy, DreamWorks and other companies.
 Comcast offered a customized version to its subscribers.
 DreamWorks and KidZui integrated the lead character from the animated movie “How to Train Your Dragon” in DreamWorks’ social networking experience as part of an integrated sponsorship.
 Best Buy, the consumer electronics retailer, offers the KidZui browser as part of its software installation service.

 Parenting magazines, social networks and blogs focused considerable attention on the browser.
 The company also created a KidZui extension to work on other browsers.
 Boro said in an interview, "Since launching in March, hundreds of thousands of kids and parents have seen the value in KidZui and have become active and engaged users.
 KidZui's Mozilla add-on now gives us the opportunity to connect with Mozilla's active community, giving them access to a safe social browser with just one click."

 KidZui also launched a YouTube-style website, ZuiTube that features ZuiStars such as MattyB in an age-appropriate setting.
 In an interview with CNN Boro said, "The goal is to be both educational and entertaining, so KidZui has mapped out 8,600 channels of what kids are interested in, ranging from photosynthesis to Miley Cyrus.
 We relate all of those categories to each other so kids can independently and safely browse, search and share."

 In 2011, KidZui became Zui.com, Inc. Saban Brands acquired the company in September 2012.
 Zui.com won Nappa Gold Winner (2008), the Children’s Technology Review Editor’s Choice Award (2009), the Parents Choice Award (2009), and the Wired Safety Best of the Web Award (2009).